 The students chalk up the bombs with some greetings for the recipient

-The ground crew, re enactors of the 401st Bomb Group (Heavy) 615th Bomb Squadron maintenance, came all the way up from Phoenix, Arizona to help out and volunteer for the Collings foundation and the Fantasy Camp.
+The ground crew, re enactors of the 401st Bomb Group (Heavy) 615th Bomb Squadron maintenance, came all the way up from Phoenix, Arizona to help out and volunteer for the Collings foundation and the Bomber Camp.
 These guys made the entire event so much more special that it could have been.
 We can't thank you guys enough for your hard work and amazing help.
 Dude, you all were awesome!

 The ground crew starts to load the bombs